COMING OCTOBER 2023

 Kristin coolly pressed the death-stick against the cherry and sat next to her friend.

 "He's in a hot tub at a party in the Hills.
-He wants pussy or a blow job."
+He wants pussy and a blow job."

-Tapping the cig lightly, Kristin wondered what really went on at those parties.
-"With a tanned body like that.
-I’d probably be that chick blowing him underwater."
+Tapping the cigarette on her boot, Kristin wondered what really went on at those parties.
+"With a body like that.
+I’d blow him underwater too."

-A woman rolled in the parking lot and threw some papers in the garbage.
-She forgot something and went back to her car before going in the store.
+A woman rolled into the parking lot and got out to toss papers in the garbage.
+She made traction toward the store but forgot something in the car, so she turned back.

 "You wouldn't?"